-Fitcrack is a prototype of a distributed password cracking system.
+Fitcrack is a distributed password cracking system.
 It can be used for recovering passwords securing various types of encrypted media like documents, archives, or disk volumes, as well as for breaking raw cryptographic hashes.

-Our system is based on BOINC framework for distributed computing which allows Fitcrack to provide a relatively high level of automatization whithout limiting the flexibility of the system, or administrator’s freedom of creating a custom design and configuration of a distributed network.
+Our system is based on BOINC framework for distributed computing which allows Fitcrack to provide a relatively high level of automation without limiting the flexibility of the system, or administrator’s freedom of creating a custom design and configuration of a distributed network.

-Fitcrack was created within the NES@FIT reasearch group on Faculty of Information Technology, Brno University of Technology.
-Rather than a ready-made product, it represents an experimental prototype primarily used for research and testing of new password recovery techniques.
-It is freely available under MIT license Since Fitcrack is an experimental prototype, you can only use it at your own risk.
+Fitcrack was created within the NES@FIT research group in the Faculty of Information Technology, Brno University of Technology, which gives the abbreviation “FIT” to the name of Fitcrack.
+It is freely available under MIT license.
+You can only use it at your own risk.
 We will not be held in any way responsible for your decision.
-For using Wrathion we provide no support, or assistance.
+For using Fitcrack, we provide no support or assistance.